Learning Sections

 If you manage to collect all the brass rubbings on the numbered town trail plaques you will be able to collect a free prize from the museum!

-(When the museum is closed it is possible to pick up your prize from the Tourist Information Centre in the town)
+(When the museum is closed it is possible to pick up your prize from the Town Hall, 9 Devon Square, Newton Abbot).

 Our strengths